datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 The plugin's roadmap includes dynamic tokens; that is, the additional ability to rotate tokens based on a token's lifetime lease.

-For related details, see the [Hashi Vault](https://www.hashicorp.com/products/vault) documentation.
+For related details, see the [HashiCorp Vault](https://www.hashicorp.com/products/vault) documentation.

 ## Prerequisites